oliverfyh/oliverfyh/README.md

 - 🤔 I’m looking for help with data science and python
 - 💬 Ask me about everthing
 - 📫 How to reach me: oliver.fyh@gmail.com
+- 😂 Fun Fact ...
+I have lived in 4 countries for more than 2 years each